FREQUENTLY ASKED QUESTIONS

 Start a contest and invite your friends.

-Choose your game format and contest settings, such as scoring rules and payout structure.
-Invite all your friends to join right in the app and collect their entries and payments hassle-free!
+Choose your game format and settings, invite friends, and collect entries and payments hassle-free!

 Sweat it out with your crew!